bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Argent-Hold.md

 grand_parent: Worlds
 ---
 # Argent Hold
+*Militaristic reforged and repurposed ruins, large towers and 3 pillars dominate the sky*
 ## Lore
 The remnants of the ancient empire.
 Use mages as slaves to power their machines of war and empower their push into the [[Calamity]].